The Brave Bulls (film)

-The Brave Bulls is a 1951 American drama film directed by Robert Rossen and written by John Bright.
-The film stars Mel Ferrer, Miroslava, Anthony Quinn, Eugene Iglesias, José Torvay and Charlita.
-The film was released on April 18, 1951, by Columbia Pictures.
+The Brave Bulls is a 1951 American drama film directed by Robert Rossen, written by John Bright and starring Mel Ferrer, Miroslava, Anthony Quinn, Eugene Iglesias, José Torvay and Charlita.
+The film was released on April 18, 1951 by Columbia Pictures.

+Although the film features extensive footage of bullfighting activity, the Hays Code prohibited the inclusion of graphic depictions of the killing of the bulls.